MCI - ORL

 The average price of all round-trip flights from Kansas City to Orlando clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Kansas City to Orlando, look for departures on Fridays and avoid leaving on a Sunday, as it's usually the priciest day.
-When flying back from Orlando, Wednesday is the cheapest day to fly and Sunday is the most expensive.
+If you are looking for a flight deal from Kansas City to Orlando, look for departures on Thursdays and avoid leaving on a Monday, as it's usually the priciest day.
+When flying back from Orlando, Thursday is the cheapest day to fly and Sunday is the most expensive.

 What is the cheapest month to fly from Kansas City to Orlando?